aitoss/backup-my-CF/README.md

 You get all the codes downloaded in a folder named same as handle name.

+## To Do

+* automatically push to github account.

+* show the stats about question you succesfully solved.

 >Enjoy and don't forget to copy these codes in a directory and push on GitHub to show the swag

 >Any kind of improvement would be highly appreciated.
+Give us stars if you liked it!